asaad-codes/notes-api/README.md

 ## 👨‍💻 Author

-Asad Omair
+Asad

 ---

-## ⭐ Final Note
+## ⭐ Note

-This project is part of my backend learning journey.
+This project is part of my backend development learning journey.
 More advanced projects coming soon 🚀